MarceloStudies/descotin_descomplica/README.md

-### Project Description: HoldCompany Dashboard
+### Project Description: Descontin Dashboard

 #### Overview

-The HoldCompany Dashboard is a PHP-based web application designed to manage customer and user data for a company.
+The Descontin Dashboard is a PHP-based web application designed to manage customer and user data for a company.
 The application includes features for user authentication, customer management, and a floating menu button for easy navigation.
 The project is structured to allow for easy maintenance and scalability.

 #### Features

 1. **User Authentication**:

    - Login and logout functionality.
    - User session management.
    - User roles (admin and user).

 2. **Customer Management**:

    - Add, update, and delete customer records.
    - Search functionality to find customers by name or code.
    - Display customer details including name, code, company name, and status.